Identifying Performance Issues in Cloud Service Systems Based on Relational-Temporal Features: EVALUATION

 \begin{itemize}[leftmargin=*] \item {\textit{OCSVM}~\cite{scholkopf2001estimating}.
-OCSVM is a clustering-based anomaly detection method that learns the boundary for the normal data points and identifies the data outside the border to be anomalies.} \item {\textit{IForest}~\cite{liu2008isolation}.
-Isolation Forest ensembles a number of isolation trees and recursively partition the feature space to detect anomalies.
-The samples with awfully shorter heights are likely to be anomalies.} \item {\textit{LOF}~\cite{breunig2000lof}.
+OCSVM is a clustering-based anomaly detection method that learns the boundary for the normal data points and identifies the data outside the border as anomalies.
+The input in this baseline is the observation of time series at each timestamp and the output is the anomalous timestamps.} \item {\textit{IForest}~\cite{liu2008isolation}.
+Isolation Forest ensembles a number of isolation trees and recursively partitions the feature space to detect anomalies.
+The samples with awfully shorter heights are likely to be anomalies.
+In this baseline, the input is the observation at each timestamp and the output is the anomalous timestamps.} \item {\textit{LOF}~\cite{breunig2000lof}.
 Local Outlier Factor (LOF) is based on density estimation that calculates the local density deviation of a given sample with respect to its neighbors.
-The anomalies have a substantially lower density than their neighbors.} \item {\textit{DAGMM}~\cite{zong2018deep}.
-DAGMM is a model that first utilizes an autoencoder to generate a low-dimensional representation for metrics at each timestamp.
-Then, the representation is fed into a Gaussian Mixture Model to go through a probabilistic estimation to obtain the anomaly score.} \item {\textit{LSTM}~\cite{hundman2018detecting, zhao2021predicting}.
+The anomalies have a substantially lower density than their neighbors.
+The input is the observation at each timestamp and the output is the anomalous timestamps.} \item {\textit{DAGMM}~\cite{zong2018deep}.
+DAGMM is a model that utilizes an autoencoder to generate a low-dimensional representation and a Gaussian Mixture Model to go through a probabilistic estimation to obtain the anomaly score.} \item {\textit{LSTM}~\cite{hundman2018detecting, zhao2021predicting}.
 LSTM neural network captures the normal behaviors of metrics by forecasting the next values of metrics based on historical observations.
 Anomalies will be reported if the differences between predicted values and real values exceed a pre-defined threshold} \item {\textit{LSTM-VAE}~\cite{park2018multimodal}.
 LSTM-VAE detects anomalies by integrating LSTM and VAE.
 It projects observations at each timestamp into a latent space and then estimates the distribution of it using VAE.} \item {\textit{OmniAnomaly}~\cite{su2019robust}.
-OmniAnomaly is a model that captures the normal patterns by learning robust representations of metrics with stochastic Recurrent Neural Network (RNN) and planar normalizing flow.
-The anomalies are detected based on the reconstruction error.} \item {\textit{THOC}~\cite{shen2020timeseries}.
-THOC is a model that captures the multi-scale temporal features from dilated recurrent layers by a hierarchical clustering mechanism and detects the anomalies by the multi-layer distances.} \end{itemize}
+OmniAnomaly is a model that captures the normal patterns by learning robust representations of metrics with stochastic Recurrent Neural Network (RNN) and planar normalizing flow based on the reconstruction error.} \item {\textit{THOC}~\cite{shen2020timeseries}.
+THOC is a model that captures the multi-scale temporal features from dilated recurrent layers by a hierarchical clustering mechanism and detects the anomalies by the multi-layer distances.} \item {\textit{MTSAD}~\cite{wang2022active}.
+MTSAD is a deep unsupervised anomaly detection model that incorporates the strength of active learning, including three feedback strategies, namely denominator penalty, negative penalty, and metric learning.} \item {\textit{MSCRED}~\cite{zhang2019deep}.
+MSCRED utilizes convolutional LSTM layers to capture the temporal information and embed the inter-metric information through a signature matrix.
+It detects anomalies with reconstruction errors of the input metric.} \item {\textit{MTAD-GAT}~\cite{zhao2020multivariate}.
+MTAD-GAT is a graph attention-based model that captures both feature and temporal correlations.
+It passes these correlations to a Gated-Recurrent-Unit (GRU) network for reconstruction and forecast.} \item {\textit{GDN}~\cite{deng2021graph}.
+GDN learns the graph of relationships between metrics through graph structure learning.
+It then uses attention-based forecasting and deviation scoring to output anomaly scores.} \item {\textit{GTA}~\cite{chen2021learning}.
+GTA is a transformer-based model that employs graph structure learning to learn the relationship among multiple IoT time series, and the Transformer for temporal modeling and the reconstruction error for anomaly detection.} \item {\textit{TranAD}~\cite{tuli2022tranad}.
+TranAD is a transformer-based model that detects anomalies with reconstruction error by incorporating attention mechanisms and adopting adversarial training.} \item {\textit{SLA-VAE}~\cite{huang2022semi}.
+SLA-VAE is a semi-supervised VAE-based anomaly detection model for online service systems, which employs active learning to update the model.} \item {\textit{ACVAE}~\cite{zhang2024acvae}.
+ACVAE is a self-adversarial variational autoencoder combined with a contrast learning mechanism that allows the encoder to obtain more training samples.} \item {\textit{FuSAGNet}~\cite{han2022learning}.
+FuSAGNet jointly optimizes reconstruction using a sparse autoencoder and forecasting using a graph neural network.
+It captures the interdependencies between time series in sensors.} \item {\textit{JumpStarter}~\cite{ma2021jump}.
+JumpStarter is a compressed sensing-based method combined with shape-based clustering and an outlier-resistant sampling algorithm.
+This combination ensures a shorter initialization time.} \end{itemize}